🇨🇦

 La sauce brune · Quebec origin, now served coast to coast

-Poutine gravy is almost universally made with beef or chicken stock — ordering poutine without cheese curds does not make it vegan.
+Poutine gravy is made with beef or chicken stock at virtually every venue that serves it, and ordering poutine without cheese curds does not make the dish vegan because the gravy base remains animal-derived.
 The dish is Canada's most iconic comfort food and appears on menus from food trucks in BC to arena concessions in Halifax.
-Even venues offering a "vegetarian" poutine frequently use the same animal-stock base; only explicitly labelled vegan gravy is safe.
-This trap catches vegans who correctly identify the cheese curds as the problem, then overlook the gravy entirely.
-If a vegan gravy option exists, it will be actively flagged — otherwise, assume it is not plant-based.
+Even venues offering a "vegetarian poutine" frequently use the same animal-stock base without disclosing it.
+Only an explicitly labelled vegan gravy option is safe.
+This trap is particularly effective because many vegan travellers correctly identify the cheese curds as the problem and then overlook the gravy entirely.
+If a vegan gravy exists, it will be actively marketed as such.

 Clamato & the Caesar Cocktail